Correlation dynamics of dipolar bosons in 1D triple well optical lattice: Abstract

-{ \quad Department of Physics, Presidency University, 86/1 College Street, Kolkata 700073, India \\ $^{2}$ \quad Abdus Salam International Centre for Theoretical Physics, I-34100, Trieste, Italy} \begin {abstract}We study the correlation dynamics triggered by lattice depth quench in a system of three dipolar bosons in 1D triple well optical lattice from the first principle using the multiconfigurational time-dependent Hartree method for bosons (MCTDHB).
-The comparison with contact interaction is also presented.
-For forward quench $(V_{f} > V_{i})$, system exhibits the collapse-revival dynamics in the time evolution of normalized first-order Glauber's correlation function both for the contact as well as for the dipolar interaction which is reminiscent of the one observed in Greiner's experiment [Nature, {\bf 415} (2002)].
+The concept of spontaneous symmetry breaking and off-diagonal long-range order (ODLRO) are associated with Bose--Einstein condensation.
+However, as in the system of reduced dimension the effect of quantum fluctuation is dominating, the concept of ODLRO becomes more interesting, especially for the long-range interaction.
+In the present manuscript, we study the correlation dynamics triggered by lattice depth quench in a system of three dipolar bosons in a 1D triple-well optical lattice from the first principle using the multiconfigurational time-dependent Hartree method for bosons (MCTDHB).
+Our main motivation is to explore how ODLRO develops and decays with time when the system is brought out-of-equilibrium by a sudden change in the lattice depth.
+We compare results of dipolar bosons with contact interaction.
+For forward quench $(V_{f} > V_{i})$, the system exhibits the collapse--revival dynamics in the time evolution of normalized first- and second-order Glauber's correlation function, time evolution of Shannon information entropy both for the contact as well as for the dipolar interaction which is reminiscent of the one observed in Greiner's {experiment} [Nature, {415}~(2002)].
 We define the collapse and revival time ratio as the figure of merit ($\tau$) which can uniquely distinguish the timescale of dynamics for dipolar interaction from that of contact interaction.
-In the reverse quench process $(V_{i} > V_{f})$, the superfluid state is never achieved for dipolar interaction.
-The long-range repulsive tail, in the dipolar interaction, inhibits the spread of correlation across the lattice sites.
-For contact interaction the collapse-revival dynamics is again set-up with a different timescale.
+In the reverse quench process $(V_{i} > V_{f})$, for dipolar interaction, the dynamics is complex and the system does not exhibit any definite time scale of evolution, whereas the system with contact interaction exhibits collapse--revival dynamics with a definite time-scale.
+The long-range repulsive tail in the dipolar interaction inhibits the spreading of correlation across the lattice sites.